Welcome! I am so happy you are here!

 - poop every day without pain

 - enjoy eating a wide variety of nutritious and delicious whole foods.

-4. I organize yearly group workshops for parents who want to offer their families healthier food choices and for parents who have picky eaters and want to end meal battles.
+I organize group workshops for parents who want to offer their families healthier food choices and for parents who have picky eaters and want to end meal battles.

-6. I teach at the Canadian School of Natural Nutrition (Calgary branch).
+I teach various classes to adult students at the Canadian School of Natural Nutrition (Calgary branch).

-If you have a question or a comment please contact me here.
-I read and reply to every message that I receive.
+If you have a question or a comment please don’t hesitate to contact me.
+I read and reply to every message I receive.
 I LOVE hearing from you!

 - I used to go fishing with my dad when I was little.
-But I never really got into it as I never had the patience to sit for a few hours without catching anything.
+But I never got into it as I never had the patience to sit for a few hours without catching anything.